 If you are requesting a license for the first time, please contact our office at (856) 429 – 7757 for appropriate information and instructions.

-Voorhees businesses are required to obtain an annual business license.
+All businesses in Voorhees Township are required to apply for and receive a Certificate of Occupancy (CO) or a Certificate of Continued Occupancy (CCO) from the Zoning Department.
+Business owners much comply with all of the requirements set forth in the Township Code Book with regards to the zoning requirements prior to receiving a business (mercantile) license.
 The license fee is $60.00 per year, except when designated otherwise by law.
+This license will not be issued until all zoning requirements have been met.
 Non-profit organizations are required to submit the business license application also, but no fee is required.
 To download a copy of the business license application, click the following link.

 Raffles / Bingo Licenses